sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 The prefetch CSV will be named `{basename}.prefetch.csv`, and the gather CSV will be named `{basename}.gather.csv`.
 Here, `{basename}` is the filename, stripped of its path.

 **Warning:** At the moment, if two different queries have the same `{basename}`, the CSVs for one of the queries will be overwritten by the other query.
 The behavior here is undefined in practice, because of multithreading: we don't know what queries will be executed when or files will be written first.

+## Notes on concurrency and efficiency

+Each command does things slightly differently, with implications for CPU and disk load.
+You can measure threading efficiency with `/usr/bin/time -v` on Linux systems, and disk load by number of complaints received when running.

+(The below info is for fromfile lists.
+If you are using mastiff indexes, very different performance parameters apply.
+We will update here as we benchmark and improve!)

+`manysearch` loads all the queries at the beginning, and then loads one database sketch from disk per thread.
+The compute-per-database-sketch is dominated by I/O. So your number of threads should be chosen with care for disk load.
+We typically limit it to `-c 32` for shared disks.

+`fastgather` loads everything at the beginning, and then uses multithreading to search across all matching sequences.
+For large databases it is extremely efficient at using all available cores.
+So 128 threads or more should work fine!

+`fastmultigather` loads the entire database once, and then loads one query from disk per thread.
+The compute-per-query can be significant, though, so multithreading efficiency here is less dependent on I/O and the disk is less likely to be saturated with many threads.
+We suggest limiting threads to between 32 and 64 to decrease shared disk load.